 One of the biggest Pride festivals in the UK, Brighton Pride attracts hundreds of thousands of visitors in August every year.
 Now a full weekend affair, the main day sees a huge parade through the city, followed by a massive party in Preston Park with a music stage, dance and cabaret tents.
 The Pride Village Party keeps the street party going all weekend.

-Britain’s bear community comes out to play for Brighton Bear Weekend.
+Britain’s bear community comes out to play for Brighton Bear Weekender.
 Held annually in June, this increasingly popular date for bears and cubs comprises a range of pub events, picnics and parties.

 Brighton is situated on the south coast of England, less than an hour by train from London.
-London Gatwick Airport is approximately halfway between London and Brighton, and is served by numerous international airlines including British Airways, Virgin Atlantic and EasyJet.
+Approximately halfway between London and Brighton, London Gatwick Airport is served by numerous international airlines including British Airways, Virgin Atlantic and EasyJet.